pbourgel/FlyRodCrosby/README.md

 Functionality to automatically download Tails [9] and burn it to a DVD

-The Fake Donain Detective plugin from Access[10]
+The Fake Domain Detective plugin from Access[10]

 Note to potential developers